duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_0_6_make_it_see.md

 Symptom: When I try to do `rqt_image_view`, I don't see the window on my machine.

-Resolution: Sometimes window does not successfully spawn on the first try.
-You can Ctrl+c to terminate the process first, and try running that process again.
+Resolution: Sometimes the window does not successfully spawn on the first try.
+You can <kbd>Ctrl</kbd>+<kbd>c</kbd> to terminate the process before trying again.

 Symptom: `libGL error` when running `dts start_gui_tools`